by Rena Klingenberg.

 But what if you simplified by cutting back on the number of ways people can get in touch with you?

-People would naturally consolidate themselves into the contact methods you do provide – and that part of your business (and life) would become a bit simpler again.
+And that part of your business (and life) would become a bit simpler again.

 How do you tame your messages?